adamcornforth/behavioural-activation/docs/prompt_plan.md

     - “More fields” section hidden behind a toggle.

 4. **Chunk D: Storing & Retrieving Activities**
-    - Set up a simple state management approach (React Context, Zustand, or Redux, etc.).
+    - Set up a simple state management approach (Vue Context, Zustand, or Redux, etc.).
     - Maintain a list of activities in memory (later we can refine or integrate a real backend if needed).